Chronstruct/static-starter/README.md

 ├── /src                       # Your site-specific source code of the application │   ├── /scenes/                # Components that are handled by a Navigator.
 Same as pages, views, etc for the app.
 │   |   ├── /App/               # Root scene
+│   ├── /shared/
-│   ├── /shared/                # Shared components used in 2+ scenes
+│   |   ├── /components/        # Shared components used in 2+ scenes
+│   |   ├── /logic/             # **Optional** Util/Helper js functions that are app and/or model aware
 │   ├── /stores/                # **Optional** Responsible for you app state.
-Houses MobX actions and observables │   ├── /utils/                 # **Optional** Helper js functions that are app and/or model aware │   └── /entry.js               # Entry point for static-site-generator and client-side react-router
+Houses MobX actions and observables │   └── /entry.js               # Entry point for static-site-generator and client-side react-router
 |
 ├── /lib                        # Your non-site-specific Components and functions